JinnbeamHH/JinnbeamHH/README.md

 This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both Software- and Webdevelopement.
 Feel free to dive in.

 Projekts for Clients are privat if demanded.
-The Projects available are mostly made for practical education and for personal usage, Templates.
+The Projects available are mostly made for practical education and for personal usage / Templates.

 ---